nomad-dormouse/mnist-digit-recognizer/scripts/README.md

 - **restore_db.sh**: Restores the PostgreSQL database from a backup.
 - **safe_restart.sh**: Safely restarts the application with database backup and recovery.
 - **setup_automated_backups.sh**: Sets up automated daily backups via cron jobs.
+- **view_db.sh**: Unified script to view and analyze database statistics from either the local database or the Docker container database.

 ## Usage Examples